-Topics and experimental problems in the use of x-rays.
-(Formerly numbered Physics 665.)
+Topics and experimental problems in the use of X-rays.
 570. Relativity (3) Prerequisites: Physics 354A, 400A; Mathematics 340B or 531.
-Recommended: Mathematics 149 or 520A.
-Relative coordinates, Lorentz transformation, covariant formation of the laws of physics, applications of special relativity, introduction to curved space time, cosmology.
-596. Special Topics in Physics (1-4) I, II Prerequisite: Consent of instructor.

-Selected topics in classical and modern physics.
+Recommended: Mathematics Relative coordinates, Lorentz transformation, covariant formation of the laws of physics, 149 or 520A applications of special relativity, introduction to curved space time, cosmology.
+596. Special Topics in Physics (1-4) I, II Selected topics in classical and modern physics.
 May be repeated with the consent of the instructor.
 See Class Schedule for specific content.
-Maximum credit six units.

-GRADUATE COURSES

-600. Seminar (1-3)

-Prerequisite: Consent of instructor.

-An intensive study in advanced physics.
-May be repeated with new content Topic to be announced in the class schedule.
+Limit of nine units of any combination of 296, 496, 596 courses applicable to a bachelor's degree.
+Maximum credit six units GRADUATE COURSES 600.
+Seminar (1-3) An intensive study in advanced physics.
+May be repeated with new content.
+Topic to be announced in the Class Schedule.
 Maximum credit six units applicable on a master's degree.
 602A-602B.
 Mathematics of Physics (3-3) Prerequisite: Mathematics 340B.
 Physics 602A is prerequisite to 602B.
 Topics from matrix theory, vector and tensor analysis, orthogonal function theory, calculus of variations and probability theory with particular emphasis on applications to physical theory.
 604A-604B.
 Electromagnetic Theory (3-3) Prerequisite: Physics 400B.
 Physics 604A is prerequisite to 604B.
 Boundary value problems; time varying electric and magnetic fields; propagation of radiation; antennas, wave guides.
 606. Statistical Mechanics (3) Prerequisites: Physics 350B and 510.

 Classical and quantum statistics, kinetic theory, low-pressure phenomena, Boltzmann transport equation, irreversible processes.

+608. Theoretical Mechanics (3)

+Prerequisite: Physics 350B.

-608. Theoretical Mechanics (3) Mechanics utilizing vector and tensor methods.
+Mechanics utilizing vector and tensor methods.
 Study of the motion of rigid bodies, vibration, coupled circuits.
 Lagrange's and Hamilton's equations.
 Principle of least action.

+610. Quantum Mechanics (3)

+Prerequisite: Physics 510.

-610. Quantum Mechanics (3) Quantum theory of radiation, molecular and nuclear systems.
+Quantum theory of radiation, molecular and nuclear systems.
 Approximation methods.

+632. Theory of the Solid State (3)

+Prerequisites: Physics 510 and 532.

+The band theory of solids, with applications to the electrical and optical properties of dielectrics, semiconductors and metals.

+652. Advanced Optics (3)

+Prerequisite: Physics 552

-632. Theory of the Solid State (3) The band theory of solids, with applications to the electrical and optical properties of dielectrics, semiconductors and metals.
-652. Advanced Optics (3) Selected topics in advanced optics such as rigorous diffraction theory, optical spectra, Prerequisite: Physics 552. lasers, nonlinear optics and applications of Fourier analysis to optical systems and information processing.
-653. Advanced Optics Laboratory (2) I, II Six hours of laboratory Prerequisite: Registration requires prior approval of instructor.
+Selected topics in advanced optics such as rigorous diffraction theory, optical spectra, lasers, nonlinear optics and applications of Fourier analysis to optical systems and information processing.

+653. Advanced Optics Laboratory (2) I II

+Six hours of laboratory.

+Prerequisite: Registration requires prior approval of instructor.
 Experimental projects involving lasers, nonlinear, optical phenomena, Fourier optics, spectroscopy, optical scattering and other areas of current optical interest.
 654. Gravitation (3) Prerequisite: Physics 570.

 Differential geometry, metric geodesies, Equivalence Principle, collapsed objects, black holes, gravitational waves, evolution of the universe.

 655. Radiation Physics (3) I

-Two lectures and three hours of laboratory.
+One lecture and six hours of laboratory.